The Bottom Line: Reasonable Boots for Every Occasion

 The Bates RATs were originally issued to troops headed to Afghanistan but were discontinued after the first batch delivered to the Marine Corps was of shoddier construction than their Danner competition.
 They are, however, extremely comfortable, and the waterproof front and back parts are very helpful when walking through wet grass or in snowy conditions.

-However, they are not allowed at OCS.
+However, they are often not allowed at OCS.
 (Except for priors.)
+Please confirm current rules with your OSO.

 They would be fine to wear around the woods going on nature walks or to get used to running in boots before OCS, but not a useful boot for OCS or deployment.